burki-lab/Transitions/README.md

 `parallel --jobs 3 'bash filter.sh {}' ::: [list of paths to folders containing the input files]`

 ### 1.2 Further filtering and OTU clustering
 Further denoise seqs by generating consensus seqs of highly similar seqs (>99% identical), remove any prokaryotic seqs and chimeras, extract 18S and 28S sequences and cluster into OTUs at 97% similarity, and do another round of chimera detection.
-(Run this step in parellel using the parallel command).
+(Run this step in parallel using `parallel`).
 `bash filter_to_otus.sh [path to fasta file]`

 ### 1.3 Characterise OTUs